top of page

 You're in the right place!

-No smiles, no rush… French service at its worst? 😏
+No smiles, no rush⊠French service at its worst? đ

-You walk into a shop in the U.S, smiles all around.You walk into a shop in France - no smile… at least not right away.
-What’s going on?
 In the United States, smiling is part of everyday interaction.
-It’s a way to signal friendliness, openness, and “we’re all good here,” even between complete strangers.
-In France, the sequence is different.
+Itâs a way to signal friendliness, openness, and âweâre all good here,â even between complete strangers. n France, the sequence is different.
 First comes the ritual: Bonjour, Madame / Monsieur.
 Then comes the interaction.
 And only then,sometimes, the smile.
-A smile is not miss
+A smile is not missing.
+Itâs simply not automatic.
+It tends to appear once there is a reason for it: a pleasant exchange, a shared understanding, a moment of

 Apr 151 min read